+Management has not enforced HISPOL 007.1.11, Windows 2003 Server Security Checklist, developed by House Information Security, to ensure that domain controller configuration settings comply with House policy.
 We reviewed settings deployed to production domain controllers and identified 49 settings that deviated from the Center for Information Security (CIS) Windows Server 2003 Benchmark, which is considered an industry best practice.
 Of these 49 deviations:

-- 22 were also not in compliance with HISPOL 007.1.11, Windows 2003 Server Security Checklist, developed by House Information Security. - 14 resulted from configuration settings not covered in HISPOL 007.1.11. - 13 were in compliance with HISPOL 007.1.11, but the HISPOL configurations did not match the CIS benchmark. - k.
+- 22 did not comply with HISPOL 007.1.11. - 14 resulted from configuration settings not covered in HISPOL 007.1.11. - 13 complied with HISPOL 007.1.11, but the HISPOL configurations did not match the CIS benchmark. - k.
 Policies and procedures for segregation of duties within financial systems have not been developed.